 - Sigmund Freud, a renowned psychoanalyst, has a Chow Chow called Jofi that would sit on his lap on his sessions.
 His dog helped him analyze his patients and made children relaxed.
 Jofi would only approach and interact with calm patients and determine who was nervous.
 “Dogs attack their enemies and love and protect their friends, unlike people, who are incapable of receiving love and will mix love and hate through object relations,” Freud wrote.

 - The Chow Chow originated in China about 4,000 years ago.
 It’s known to be the oldest dog breeds.
-Experts believe that they were the first breed that was evolved from a wolf.
+Experts believe that they were the first breed that has evolved from a wolf.

-- WWI increased the popularity for German Shepherds.
+- WWI increased the popularity of German Shepherds.
 American Soldiers noticed that their dogs power when fighting against the Germans and sent the dogs back to the US.